Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

-We analyze four increasingly rich variants of the model \eqref{eq:Optimal_v}, which share the state $(K,P)$, the controls $(C, \theta)$, the drift parts \eqref{eq:b_K}--\eqref{eq:b_P} and the preferences \eqref{eq:Utility_Fn}: \begin{enumerate} \item Constant arrival rate (homogeneous Poisson -- HPP).
-Events arrive with constant intensity $\lambda>0$; jumps are unit--sized and destroy a state--dependent fraction of capital via $\omega(K_t,P_t)$. \item Pollution--driven intensity (NHPP).
-The intensity becomes state--dependent, $\lambda(P_t)$ (e.g., affine $\lambda_0+\lambda_1P_t$), introducing feedback from environmental quality to disaster risk. \item Jump--diffusion with stochastic pollution.
-We keep $\lambda(P_t)$ and add Brownian fluctuations in $P_t$, yielding an integro--diffusion HJB. \item Jump--diffusion with stochastic pollution and marked jumps (Poisson random measures).
-We generalize the previous model by incorporating a marked point process $q(dt,d\zeta)$ determined by the compensator $\lambda(P_t,\zeta)dt\otimes\nu(d\zeta)$.
+\item \textit{Jump-diffusion with stochastic pollution.} We keep $\lambda(P_{t-})$ and add Brownian fluctuations in $P_t$, yielding a diffusion term into the HJB.

+\item \textit{Jump-diffusion with stochastic pollution and marked jumps (Poisson Random Measure, PRM)}.
+We generalize the previous model by incorporating a marked point process $q(dt,d\zeta)$ determined by the compensator $\lambda(P_{t-},\zeta)dt\otimes\nu(d\zeta)$.
 This change allows random disaster magnitudes to be considered in the model, therefore linking the problem to that of nonlocal operators and Partial Integro-Differential Equations (PIDEs). \end{enumerate}

-We work on a probability space $(\Omega, \cF, \bbP)$ equipped with a filtration $\bbF = (\cF_t)_{t \geq 0}$ satisfying the usual conditions of right--continuity and $\bbP$--completeness.
-Each subsection below modifies only the jump mechanism and/or the law of $P_t$; all other components remain the same.
+Since every model modifies the jump mechanism and/or the law of the pollution stock $(P_t)_{t \geq 0}$, it is necessary to work on a stochastic basis $(\Omega, \cF, \bbF, \bbP)$ fitted for each individual case.
+However, due to the similarity between the components, a unifying framework remains in place.
+We will address this in detail later, in Section \ref{Section:Hamilton-Jacobi-Bellman-PIDEs}.